They battled Harvey. Now Texas "Dreamers" face DACA's possible demise.

 Badillo arrived in the United States when he was 6 months old.
 His parents, who had owned a string of video-store franchises in Mexico, were intent on starting fresh.
 Growing up in Houston, Badillo didn't even realize he wasn't a U.S. citizen.

-His parents — a handyman and a homemaker who later started their own events planning business — told him the truth when he was a teenager.
-You aren't a natural-born American citizen, they said — "but you're still important and you're still a human being."
+He learned the truth when he was in high school.
+You aren't a natural-born American citizen, his parents told him — "but you're still important and you're still a human being."

 Signing up for DACA, Badillo said, changed everything, solidifying his sense of belonging.